 While there is no native Linux version of RegexBuddy, it is possible to run the Windows version of RegexBuddy on Linux using Wine.
 Wine is an application designed to run Windows applications on Linux.
 Aside from a few minor glitches, this works just fine.

 Once Wine is installed, use the web browser on your Linux computer to download RegexBuddy.
 If your browser asks you if you want to run the file with Wine or to save the file, choose to save it.
-Open a terminal screen, cd to your download directory, and type: Wine SetupRegexBuddy.exe /32 (change .exe file name to what you actually downloaded).
+Open a terminal screen, cd to your download directory, and type: Wine SetupRegexBuddy.exe (change .exe file name to what you actually downloaded).
 RegexBuddy’s installer will pop up.
 Click the no-questions-asked button for a quick install.
-The /32 parameter is needed to force a 32-bit install.
-The 64-bit version of wine has bugs that break 64-bit RegexBuddy.

-We tested RegexBuddy 4 on an Ubuntu 13.10 x64 installation in VMware.
-Wine was installed via the Ubuntu Software Center.
+We tested RegexBuddy 4 on an Ubuntu 16.4 x64 installation in VMware.
+Wine was installed via sudo apt-get install wine.

 RegexBuddy runs just fine under Wine.
 The only obvious issue is that RegexBuddy may not pick a suitable default font.
 This depends on which fonts your Linux system has installed.
 If text appears incorrectly spaced, click the Preferences button in the top right corner and then click the Configure Text Layouts button.
 Make sure that all the text layouts you’re using have proper fonts.
 The “monospaced left-to-right” text layout that RegexBuddy uses by default only produces good-looking text when the font is monospaced.